-While growing up a lot of our family holidays were to the Gold Coast so I've got nothing but love for the place.
-Trips to the coast meant getting some sun, picnics, fish and chips by the beach, boogie boarding (they're called body boards now?) and most important to little Julia were the theme parks.
-The only
+While growing up a lot of our family holidays were to the Gold Coast so I’ve got nothing but love for the place.
+Trips to the coast meant getting some sun, picnics, fish and chips by the beach, boogie boarding (they’re called body boards now?) and most important to little Julia were the theme parks.
+The only good theme parks in Australia are in Queensland so it’s pretty safe to say that every little Aussie kid almost peed their pants at the chance to get some theme park action, or at least that’s how I felt.

 Needless to say that when I travelled to the Gold Coast with a family member a few weeks ago, theme parks were still at the top of my to do list.
 Yep, I’m one of those people who make ‘travel lists’ of things to see, do and eat.
 Travel lists may sound dull or un-spontaneous but they’re actually really handy for making sure you get to experience the full effect of a place.
 Too many times have I gotten back from a trip only to discover I’d missed a huge attraction, local delicacy or famous sight- never again!
 I was determined for this trip to be different, and it was.